JO1CaRE/MFTShadowForge/README.md

-# ShadowForge
-This repository stores various tools for DFIR, etc.
+This repository stores the source code for the utility for obtaining and analyzing $MFT.